 Tampa International Airport

 Tampa International Airport is routinely ranked one of the best airports by such outlets as J.D.
 Power & Associates and Travel + Leisure Magazine.
 Tampa International Airport has bullishly acquired new routes over the past several years to connect Tampa Bay to the world’s foremost business hubs.
-As a result, TPA now offers nonstop flights to Seattle and San Francisco and dozens of daily nonstop flights to other business centers like New York, Washington, D.C., Boston, Chicago, Panama City, Frankfurt and London.
+As a result, TPA now offers nonstop flights to Seattle and San Francisco and dozens of daily nonstop flights to other business centers like New York, Washington, D.C., Boston, Chicago, Panama City, Amsterdam, Frankfurt and London.

 Tampa International has transformed into one of the busiest airports in the southeastern United States while remaining one of the easiest to access in the world.
 And business travel is largely responsible for that growth.
 Forty-four percent of travelers out of TPA are business travelers – more than Miami (30 percent) and Orlando (27 percent).
 Each new route that has been added over the past several years has grown after its first season of flights, and airlines readily consider Tampa an important airport on their route map.